Back to Tennessee

 Amendment 1-0 to SB1881

-Plain English: The amendment adds new provisions to Tennessee Code Annotated, making certain records related to critical infrastructure security confidential and not open to public inspection.
+Plain English: The amendment adds new provisions to Tennessee Code Annotated, making certain records related to critical infrastructure security confidential.

-• The amendment does not specify all the technical details of how these confidential records should be handled in practice.
+• The amendment text does not specify all details of how these records will be managed or accessed internally within government agencies.

 Bill History